 If the second IMU is connected properly, this button becomes active.
-After pressing on it, all IMU settings now affect the frame IMU.
+After pressing on it, all IMU-related realtime data corresponds to the frame IMU.
 You may notice the right panels with arrows are displaying now angles not for the main, but rather for the frame IMU.
-Also, in the "Monitoring" tab, accelerometer's and gyroscope's data are for the frame IMU.